The Cat Vet

 Be patient

-Patience is essential with cats in any setting and yelling or scalding your cat for not co-operating is not appropriate in any circumstance.
-See my top tips for succesful grooming in cats.
+Patience is essential with cats in any setting.
+Scolding or hitting your cat for not co-operating is not appropriate in any circumstance.
+See my top tips below for successful grooming in cats.

 Use the right tools for the job